-Biden projected to win three Southern states; Sanders takes Vermont on Super Tuesday
+Biden projected to win Virginia, North Carolina; Sanders takes Vermont on Super Tuesday

-WASHINGTON (Reuters) - A resurgent Joe Biden rolled to projected wins in three large Southern states on Tuesday, getting off to a strong start on the biggest day of voting in the 2020 Democratic presidential nominating race.
+WASHINGTON (Reuters) - Joe Biden was projected to score huge victories in Virginia and North Carolina and front-runner Bernie Sanders was the winner in his home state of Vermont, the first states to close their polls on the biggest day of voting in the 2020 Democratic presidential nominating race.

-Edison Research and television networks quickly called Biden the winner in Virginia, North Carolina and Alabama based on exit polls on Super Tuesday, when Americans in 14 states voted for a Democratic challenger to Republican President Donald Trump in the Nov.
+Edison Research and television networks quickly projected the results based on exit polls in the three states on Super Tuesday, when Americans in 14 states voted for a Democratic challenger to Republican President Donald Trump in the Nov.
 3 election.

-Front-runner Bernie Sanders was projected to win his home state of Vermont, an expected outcome for the democratic socialist and independent U.S. senator who hopes to take a huge step toward winning the nomination on Tuesday, when more than one-third of the delegates who will pick the eventual nominee at a July convention are up for grabs.

-Biden, former President Barack Obama’s vice president, has enjoyed a burst of momentum since a blowout win in South Carolina on Saturday, which led to endorsements from a flood of prominent party officials and former rivals.
+A resurgent Biden, former President Barack Obama’s vice president, has enjoyed a burst of momentum since a blowout win in South Carolina on Saturday, which led to endorsements from a flood of prominent party officials and former rivals.

-Biden is hoping to muscle aside Michael Bloomberg, the billionaire former New York City mayor, and consolidate support from moderates in Tuesday’s voting, turning the race into a one-on-one contest against Sanders.
+Biden is hoping to muscle aside upstart Michael Bloomberg, the billionaire former New York City mayor, and consolidate support from moderates in Tuesday’s voting, turning the race into a one-on-one contest against Sanders.

 (Get all the Super Tuesday action: here)